 |Account under default||An account is held ‘Account under default’ if the minimum amount of investment is not made in a financial year.|

-The amount invested in the scheme can be withdrawn after the completion of 15 years of investment or premature withdrawal.
+You can withdraw the investment amount in the scheme after the completion of 15 years of investment or premature or partial withdrawal.

-A premature withdrawal of investment is allowed on the occasion of the marriage of the girl child attaining 18 years of age.
+A premature or partial withdrawal of investment is allowed on the occasion of the marriage once the girl child attains the age 18 years.
 The application must be filed 1 month before the marriage along with age proof of the girl child.

-The Sukanya Samriddhi Yojana (SSY) scheme is offered by the government to secure the future of a girl child.
+The Sukanya Samriddhi Yojana (SSY) scheme is an initiative by the government to secure the future of a girl child.
 Children’s mutual funds are funds that serve the same purpose of securing a child’s future.
 This mutual fund carries a higher interest rate than other mutual funds.

 The children’s mutual fund can be made by the legal guardian or parents of the minor child to secure the future of the child.